 ArcGIS Notebooks are built on top of the Jupyter Notebook, an open-source web application that allows you to create and share documents that contain live Python code, visualizations, and narrative text.
 With ArcGIS Notebooks integrated into ArcGIS Pro, you can perform analysis and immediately view results in a geographic context, interact with the emerging data, document and automate your workflow, and save it for later use or share it.
 ArcGIS Notebooks uses include data cleaning and transformation, numerical simulation, statistical modeling, machine learning, administrative tasks, and more.

-While open-source Jupyter Notebooks are run locally in the ArcGIS Pro application, Esri's integrated Jupyter Notebook experience is also available in an ArcGIS Enterprise portal with ArcGIS Notebook Server.
+While open-source Jupyter Notebooks are run locally in the ArcGIS Pro application, Esri's integrated Jupyter Notebook experience is also available in ArcGIS Online or an ArcGIS Enterprise portal.

 If you are looking for an interactive Python terminal to test or run short snippets of code without advanced notebook capabilities, see Python window.